dwebprotocol/ddatabasex-client/README.md

 Wait for the client to have fully connected and loaded initial data.

-#### `basestorevault = client.basestorevault([namespace])`
+#### `basestore = client.basestore([namespace])`

-Make a new remote basestorevault.
-Optionally you can pass a specific namespace to load a specific basestorevault.
+Make a new remote basestore.
+Optionally you can pass a specific namespace to load a specific basestore.
 If you do not pass a namespace a random one is generated for you.

 #### `client.network`

-The remote basestorevault network instance.
+The remote basestore network instance.

 #### `client.replicate(vault)`

 A one-line replication function for `RemoteDDatabases` (see below for details).

-## Remote basestorevault
+## Remote basestore

-The remote basestorevault instances has an API that mimicks the normal [basestorevault](https://github.com/dwebprotocol/basestorevault) API.
+The remote basestore instances has an API that mimicks the normal [basestore](https://github.com/dwebprotocol/basestore) API.

-#### `feed = basestorevault.get([key])`
+#### `feed = basestore.get([key])`

 Make a new remote dDatabase instance.
 If you pass a key that specific feed is loaded, if not a new one is made.

-#### `feed = basestorevault.default()`
+#### `feed = basestore.default()`

-Get the "default" feed for this basestorevault, which is derived from the namespace.
+Get the "default" feed for this basestore, which is derived from the namespace.

 #### `feed.name`

-The name (namespace) of this basestorevault.
+The name (namespace) of this basestore.

 #### `async feed.close([callback])`

-Close the basestorevault.
-Closes all feeds made in this basestorevault.
+Close the basestore.
+Closes all feeds made in this basestore.

 ## Remote Networker

-The remote networker instance has an API that mimicks the normal [basestorevault networker](https://github.com/dwebprotocol/basestorevault-networker) API.
+The remote networker instance has an API that mimicks the normal [basestore networker](https://github.com/dwebprotocol/basestore-networker) API.

 #### `await network.ready([callback])`